Boxing Decisions Explained: Understanding the Outcome

 Knockouts and Technical Knockouts

-Boxing knockout explained
+boxing knockout explained

 Knockouts are some of the most dramatic and decisive moments in boxing.
 When a fighter delivers a devastating punch or series of punches that sends their opponent to the canvas and unable to rise before the referee completes the ten-count, it results in a knockout (KO).
 This outcome showcases the power, precision, and skill of the winning fighter.